mdavydov/ComputerVisionCourse/day1tasks.md

 GOOD - working solutions customized for every image. >90% solved tasks.

-EXCELLENT - solution that handles image set with single set of parameters
+EXCELLENT - solution that handles one of image sets with a single set of parameters.
+100% solved tasks.

 ## Separate text from background